kevinreber/watch-party/README.md

 ### YT Player

 - [x] Basic YouTube iframe setup
-- [x] If video is removed, next video in queue takes it's place
+- [] ?
+If video is removed, next video in queue takes it's place
 - [] If last video is removed, need to remove script and show "No Videos Found"
 - [] YouTube API
 - [] hide ads if possible